SixSq/sixsq.github.io/blog/discover/_posts/2023-12-21-how-edge-computing-transforms-maritime-logistics.md

 ## SixSq and its Impact in the Maritime Industry

 SixSq stands at the forefront of positive transformation through its innovative edge computing solutions.
-It in fact plays a pivotal role in enhancing the efficiency, safety, and sustainability of the maritime industry.
+In fact, it plays a pivotal role in enhancing the efficiency, safety, and sustainability of the maritime industry.
 By integrating its robust edge computing [Nuvla.io](/platform) platform, [marketplace](/marketplace), and edge solution into maritime operations, SixSq facilitates seamless communication, real-time container tracking, and continuous monitoring of movements—establishing a proactive approach to safety.
 With a commitment to worker protection, SixSq's solutions enforce safety compliance and contribute to creating a secure and conducive working environment.

 As the maritime industry embraces the power of edge computing, we find ourselves at the beginning of a new technological era.
 The challenges that once seemed impossible to overcome are now met with innovative solutions, creating a safer, more efficient, and environmentally conscious maritime landscape.
 The waves of change are upon us, and with edge computing as our compass, the journey will be both transformative and promising.
 Supporting the maritime sector, SixSq is driving positive change, navigating the seas towards a safer, more efficient, and environmentally conscious future.